MRVN-Radiant/MRVN-Radiant/README.md

 | Titanfall 2 | 21% | No collision, no lighting, vis tree crash on more complex maps |
 | Apex Legends | 9% | Unplayable |

 > Coverage = Lumps generated / Total lump count.
-Stubbed lumps arent counted, because they're not custom.
+Stubbed lumps arent counted because they're not custom.

 > NOTE: These values are updated manually.